 In order to avoid legal repercussions and severe punitive damage claims, we cannot accept designs showing registered image marks.
 The copyrights for this protected image material also apply to parodies, as these may be mistaken for the original and thus infringe trademarked material.
 The classification code relevant to clothing and shoes is Nice 25.

 You are looking for “birthday” and expect designs featuring cakes and balloons, but end up finding city names and iguanas?
 That’s why sensible tagging is most desirable.
 Your sales possibilities will improve as long as people actually find what they are looking for.
-Your tags should be in line with your designs by a ratio of 1 in 2 tags.
-If they aren’t, we won’t publish the designs on the Marketplace and may delete them at a later point in time.
+Your tags should be in line with your designs.
+Please try to find fitting tags that describe your design as best as possible.
+Designs with unsuitable tags won't be published on the Marketplace or may be deleted later.

 If you vectorised your design automatically, it is possible that some areas came out untidy.
 Sometimes edges are rounded, parts are deformed or anchor points are newly set.
 This may lead to unpleasant shapes or irregularities displayed in a font.